OpenPose vs. AlphaPose, Which one is better?

 Dataset for Pose Estimation

-The dataset I used consists of videos of open-style choreography performed by a solo dancer.
-The videos are mostly based on street dance or hip hop and meet the following criteria:
+by a solo dancer.
+The videos are mostly based on street dance or hip hop and meet

 1) the dance movements illustrate musical styles and beats well

-2) the dance movements are dynamic with a variety of footwork, levels, and use of space
+the dance movements are dynamic with a variety of footwork, levels, and use of space

-3) the dance movements are big and clear enough so that the skeleton’s movements can be recognized as real dance movements.
+3) the dance movements are big and clear enough so that the skeleton’s movements can

 4) carmera moving is zero or as little as possible so that we have the dancer in the frame most of the time.

 50 dance videos were used for this experiment.
-The videos were adjusted to have the same size of 640 x 320 and frame per second (fps) of 30.
+The videos were adjusted to have the same

 Evaluation Metrics

-• number of joints: The number of joints was used to check if more joints can reflect the dance better and if there is a difference in accuracy.
+The metrics I used to compare the results are:- number of joints: The number of joints was used to check if more joints can reflect the dance better and if there is a difference in accuracy.

-• confidence scores: Confidence scores were part of the output from the pose estimation
+- confidence scores: Confidence scores were part of the output from the pose estimation

-• missing frames: The number of missing frames was counted from the results of each pose estimation output.
+- missing frames: The number of missing frames was counted from the results of each pose estimation output.

-• incorrect detection: A function that determines whether the frame contains misdetection was defined as
+- incorrect detection: A function that determines whether the frame contains misdetection was defined as

-For each metric except for the number of joints, both mean and median were taken into account.
+for the number of joints, both mean and median were taken into account.

-Table is the result of simple evaluation of AlphaPose and OpenPose.
+Table 1 is the result of simple evaluation of AlphaPose and OpenPose.
 OpenPose had the least number of missing frames.
 AlphaPose with 17 joints had the least number of incorrect detections while OpenPose had 4.5 times as much.
 AlphaPose with 26 joints had the highest average confidence score, while OpenPose had the lowest.
 Each metric shows different results, but the number of incorrect detection was considered the most significant to determine the best method because it directly influences the quality of pose data the most.

 Although the number of missing frames is also important, the gap between Open- Pose and AlphaPose was not noticeable.
 In addition, even though OpenPose had the least missing frames, it had a lot of frames missing parts of the keypoints, while AlphaPose had all the keypoints filled in.